maxpiasevoli/WassersteinGAN/README.md

 ### Stop and Frisk Data Preprocessing.ipynb

-This notebook contains the code that performs all preprocessing to generate the data that will be used to recrete the Stop-And-Frisk Hierarchical Models.
+This notebook contains the code that performs all preprocessing to generate the data that will be used to recreate the Stop-And-Frisk Hierarchical Models.

-- Stop and Frisk Data Preprocessing --> update at end

 ### Network_Check.ipynb